Macron blames pointless innovation, targets Chinese, American technology balance | ExBulletin

 Macron blames pointless innovation, targets Chinese, American technology balance

-PARIS, June 16 (Reuters) – French President Emmanuel Macron on Wednesday called what he described as excess liquidity in the US and Chinese financial markets, some of which he said could instead boost the growth of companies. technology in Europe.
+PARIS (Reuters) French President Emmanuel Macron on Wednesday called what he described as a surplus of liquidity in the US and Chinese financial markets, some of which he said could instead boost the growth of tech companies in Europe.

 Macron did not elaborate on the type of innovation or specific companies he had in mind.